Frequently Asked Questions

 When a student is already excelling on grade specific tests, the knowledge and experience gained from taking an above-level test like the ACT or SAT is invaluable.
 The exams are the same that rising high school seniors take when applying to college.
 Above-level ACT or SAT testing provides helpful insight into a student's academic abilities and allows effective planning for high school and beyond.
 These testing experiences give seventh graders the opportunity to preview the same test they will face during the college admissions process.

-Visit Choosing ACT or SAT to assist you in making your decision.
+Which test you should take depends on your individual circumstances and wishes.
+Visit Choosing: ACT or SAT to assist you in making your decision.

 See Calendar for test dates and online and paper enrollment deadlines.

 A second test center is optional, but highly recommended.
 If your first test center is full, you will be assigned your second test center choice.
 If both test centers are full, the testing agency will assign you one based upon your other test center choices.